-Pictured is the Standard Hay Pillow; my first Hay Pillow invention.
+Pictured is the Standard Hay Pillow slow feeder; my first Hay Pillow invention.

 The Missing Link - Not Considering the Whole Horse (Mentally & Physically)

 What made the difference?
-What was it that I'd been missing all those decades ago?
+What had I been missing all those decades ago?
 Scientifically speaking, my horses were fed an appropriate diet and calories for optimum health while maintaining a healthy weight.
 But they were stressed - and I was stressed.

 In hindsight, I was ignoring the physical and mental aspects of an herbivore and the direct results from the lack of forage.
 Mental and physical experiences are synonymous in that each has an influence on the other.

 Absolutely, at least it was for my horses.
 How do I know?

 You, too, can free yourself - and your horses.
 Imagine: